 Q. I have issues with the beta.

-A. Please see Get help with the Outlook.com beta, and if your issue isn’t mentioned there, let us know.
+A. Please see Get help with the Outlook.com beta.
 Remember, you can always switch back to the regular Outlook.com web experience by switching back the Try the beta toggle.